Hibs' Boyle forced out of Australia finals squad

-Hibs' Martin Boyle forced out of Australia's World Cup finals squad through injury
+World Cup 2022: Hibs' Martin Boyle forced out of Australia's finals squad through injury

 Last updated on .From the section Hibernian